 What are your sustainability practices?

 Though the flours are not certified organic, they are sourced carefully from farms that integrate sustainable farming practices.
-We bag the breads in compostable cellophane bags ~ during the hotter months we pack the breads with our “space bags” and ice packs, all are totally reusable!
+We also use compostable cellophane bags and not plastic for our breads!